July 21st 2021

 Restless legs syndrome (RLS) is a common condition that can stem from both neurological and physiological causes.
 RLS is also often referred to as Willis-Ekbom disease, or WED.

 Individuals with restless legs syndrome continually feel an urge to move their legs, or other parts of their body, for what my seem like no real reason.
 These sensations most frequently occur during the evening, which may make it difficult for people with this condition to get enough rest each night.
-Fortunately, the specialists at Fairfax Neonatal Associates offer many years of expertise in the diagnosis and treatment of restless legs syndrome.
+Fortunately, the specialists at Fairfax Neonatal Associates offer many years of expertise in the diagnosis and treatment of restless legs syndrome in Fairfax, VA.

 Managing the Symptoms of RLS